 Certain metabolites and EC numbers participated in exceptionally high numbers of regulatory interactions (Figure 2c,d).
 In particular, the cofactors ATP, AMP, ADP, PI, PPI, NADPH, and GTP together with the metabolites cysteine, pyruvate, and phosphoenolpyruvate (PEP) were the most frequent metabolite regulators, participating in at least 15 interactions (both inhibitory and activating).
 Notably, ATP was found to regulate 57 different reactions, reflecting its important role as a global reporter of the energetic status of the cell (Atkinson, 1968).
 Although not strictly molecules, metal ions were found to comprise a significant fraction of the group of small molecule regulators.
 Interestingly, potassium was the most frequently reported activator, likely reflecting the ability of monovalent cations to activate a broad group of enzymes (Page and Di Cera, 2006).
 Divalent cations, on the other hand, are among the most recurrent inhibitors, with zinc having more than 50 reported interactions and copper, calcium, manganese, mercury, iron, and magnesium each reported to inhibit more than 20 different reactions.

-Small molecules can regulate enzymes for which they are not native substrates or products, potentially as a mechanism for long-distance signalling between metabolic subnetworks that have no direct connection via their reactants.
+Small molecules can regulate enzymes for which they are not native substrates or products, potentially as a mechanism for long-distance signaling between metabolic pathways with direct connection via their reactants.
 Therefore, we investigated the distance covered by small molecule regulation (i.e. the shortest graph-distance between each regulatory metabolite and its targeted enzyme), using the genome-scale stoichiometric network of E. coli as a scaffold.
-As described in the Methods, this distance corresponds to the number of reactions a metabolite must traverse in order to reach the target enzyme of interest.
+As described in the Methods, this distance corresponds to the number of reactions a metabolite must traverse in order to reach a target enzyme.
 We found that enzymes are typically regulated by metabolites that are in their close vicinity.
 Specifically, 17% of inhibitory interactions are also reactants of the corresponding enzyme, 25% are only one enzymatic step away, and 35% are two steps away.
 Activating interactions tend to have slightly longer range interactions with only 8% of activators regulating enzymes that utilize them as substrates (Figure S1).

 To obtain specific insight on how small molecule – enzyme interactions operate across different metabolic pathways, we used the genome-scale E. coli metabolic model (Orth et al., 2010) to classify each reaction according to functional metabolic subsystems.
 We found that most interactions in the E. coli SMRN seem to target seven main subsystems/pathways: cofactor biosynthesis, alternate carbon metabolism, nucleotide salvage pathway, arginine/proline metabolism, nucleotide biosynthesis, cell envelope biosynthesis, and glycolysis/gluconeogenesis (Figure S2).
-Interestingly, some canonically high-flux pathways (e.g. the TCA cycle and the pentose phosphate pathway) were regulated by comparatively few metabolites, and the quantity of total regulators in these pathways was substantially lower than in the seven highly-regulated pathways listed above.
-It is possible that such pathways that are sparsely regulated by small molecules because they are mostly regulated transcriptionally, as has been recently suggested for TCA cycle genes (Chubukov et al., 2013; Gerosa et al., 2015).
+Interestingly, some canonically high-flux pathways (e.g. the TCA cycle and the pentose phosphate pathway) were regulated by comparatively few metabolites.
+It is possible that such pathways are sparsely regulated by small molecules because they are mostly regulated transcriptionally, as has been recently suggested for TCA cycle genes (Chubukov et al., 2013; Gerosa et al., 2015).

 Further mining of this rich dataset revealed pathway-specific preferences for the regulatory targets of certain small molecules.
 In particular, PEP, citrate, and AMP each activated 3 or more reactions in the glycolysis/gluconeogenesis pathway, suggesting that these three metabolites act as critical sensors controlling the overall rate and direction of glucose metabolism.
 Similarly, a group of nucleoside triphosphates, deoxynucleoside triphosphates, and adenosine appear to specifically inhibit enzymes in three pathways related to nucleotide metabolism (nucleotide salvage, purine/pyrimidine biosynthesis, and prosthetic group biosynthesis), perhaps reflecting a negative feedback loop for the maintenance of adequate levels of various nucleotides (Figure S2).